cuga-rajal/supercar_plus/README.md

 **Whats New**

+*May 1, 2023*

+Version 2.0.2 has the following changes since 2.0:

+- Supports wheel option for reverse-direction left-right (see Wheel Rotation section for details)
+- Restored original speed of 1st gear from earlier version.
+This was faster in v2.0.
+- Internal scripting Improvements.

+*April 18, 2023*

 Version 2.0 is a major update that brings better responsiveness, lower server impact and simplifies car scripting compared to previous versions.